 An outdoor lift can make life so much better for the person who just needs a little help with transportation between the front door and the car or garage.
 What happens to an individual who uses a wheelchair?

-If you use a wheelchair an outdoor Stairlifts is the not the right solution for you.
-A Vertical platform lifts (VPLS) work well as an outdoor lift option.
+If you use a wheelchair an outdoor stairlift is the not the right solution for you.
+A vertical platform lift (VPL) works well as an outdoor lift option.

 Is Installation a Good DIY Project?

-Maybe you’ve already successfully installed an indoor Stairlifts.
-Be aware that outdoor Stairlifts installation is different and more complicated.
+Maybe you’ve already successfully installed an indoor stairlift.
+Be aware that an outdoor stairlift installation is different and more complicated.
 Also, keep in mind that some manufacturers and resellers have limitations to handling equipment breakdowns if the customer chooses the DIY install.

 It’s best to work with your dealer to arrange for a qualified professional installation.

 How to Choose an Outdoor Stairlift

 Before you make a buying decision, it’s a good idea to think about the different features and how they will best help you manage your mobility challenges.
 Here are a few things to consider: